 What This Means

 SB 346 aims to prohibit the use of deepfake material against students enrolled in K-12 schools in Louisiana.
 It will take effect on August 1, 2026.
-Specific details are unknown until the full bill text is released.
+The bill's full implications are not fully assessable without the complete text.

 Key Provisions

 - Prohibits the use of deepfake material against K-12 students.
-Details are unknown until the full bill text is released.
+Full implications require the complete bill text.

 Latest Legislative Action